NautisShadrick/PrivacyPolicy-Bubbles/README.md

 ## Introduction

-Thank you for using my software!
+Thank you for playing Bubbles!
-This document is the main privacy policy for **Omni Notes** Android and desktop applications.
+This document is the main privacy policy for **Bubbles** Android applications.
 I respects your privacy rights and care about protecting your information collected by my apps.

 ## What information are eventually collected